-Payments for studies for which NHS Clinical Commissioning Groups are the responsible commissioner are made to recruiting organisations through the NIHR Local Clinical Research Networks.
+Payments for studies for which NHS Clinical Commissioning Groups (CCGs) are the responsible commissioner are made to recruiting organisations through the NIHR Local Clinical Research Networks (LCRNs).
 Payments for studies for which NHS England is the responsible commissioner are made to the recruiting organisations directly by NHS England via the normal contractual route.

 Specialised and other direct commissioning studies